This information is specific to Loddon. Information for Middleton is below.

 - 3 bibs

-- 2 baby bottles, formula already made up (no bottle bags or storage.
-There is a fridge available in the baby feeding area)
+- 2 baby bottles, with formula either made up or if it is to be made up, this must be done in the presence of an Officer.
+There is a fridge available in the baby feeding area.

 - 1 toddler drinking cup with lid (empty, no juice or water)

-- 3 nappies, small quantity of wipes in plastic bag
+- 3 nappies and a small quantity of wipes in plastic bag

 - 1 dummy (no toys or stuffed animals)

-- 2 manufacture-sealed tins/jars of baby food (no yoghurt)
+- 2 manufacture-sealed tins or jars of baby food (no yoghurt)

 - 2 blankets

-- teething gel, nappy cream or any other medication (must be in a plastic bag clearly marked with your name and given to an officer in the visit centre – access to these items can be gained as required)
+- teething gel, nappy cream or any other medication.
+These must be in a plastic bag clearly marked with your name and given to an Officer in the Visit Centre.
+Access to these items can be gained as required.